-A.R.S. § 28-5611(A): A taxpayer may request a refund for aviation fuel for use in applying seeds, fertilizer or pesticides.

-Refunds made in FY 2015 were \$1,564
+A.R.S. § 28-5611(A): Although not listed as an exemption, a taxpayer may request a refund for aviation fuel for use in applying seeds, fertilizer or pesticides.
+Refunds made in FY 2018 were \$194

-A.R.S. § 28-5611(A): A taxpayer may request a refund for losses of fuel due to fire, theft or other accident.
-No requests for refunds were made for this in FY 2015.
+A.R.S. § 28-5611(A): Also listed as an exemption, a taxpayer may request a refund for losses of fuel due to fire, theft or other accident.
+No requests for refunds were made for this in FY 2018.

-4 Any figures presented for Aviation Fuel Tax Expenditures were provided by the Arizona Department of Transportation.
+&lt;sup>15 Any figures presented for Aviation Fuel Tax Expenditures were provided by the Arizona Department of Transportation.